Thursday, November 23, 2023

 Post scriptum

-Stress kills so please, do not underestimate the impact your nastiness, your anger, your egoism and intolerance have on others, especially those who are sick, who are trying to heal and are too weak or simply not willing to fight with you.
+Stress kills so please, do not underestimate the impact your nastiness, your anger, your egoism and intolerance have on others, especially those who are sick, those who are trying to heal and are too weak or simply not willing to fight with you.

 When I wrote this post my husband who had stage IV kidney cancer was still alive.
 On Thanksgiving's Eve he felt a little tired and weak but was in a very good mood.
 We had hope and felt grateful.
 That day, however, his condition deteriorated considerably after his daughter quarreled with him over the phone because he declined an invitation that would involve a 70-miles drive from Roswell, NM, to her home in Carlsbad, NM.
 This quarrel stressed and depressed him more than one could even imagine.
 He collapsed later in the evening and had to be taken by helicopter from Roswell, NM to a hospital in El Paso, TX.
 He never recovered and eventually left this plane of existence on December 15, 2023.
 He was 70 years old.